ThisIsBen/C_multi_process_for-text-searching/README.md

 Each process searches through a segment and counts the number of occurrences of the key word in that segment. 

 -Input 
-1st argument:  path name of the input file    (Ex. input.txt)  2nd argument: the keyword that needs to be searched (Ex. “oslab2015”)  3rd argument: number of processes performing keyword-searching (Ex.
-3)  Ex. $./multi_process input.txt "os2015" 3
+1st argument:  path name of the input file    (Ex. testFile.txt)  2nd argument: the keyword that needs to be searched (Ex. “oslab2015”)  (There are 9   “oslab2015” in testFile.txt in total.)
+3rd argument: number of processes performing keyword-searching (Ex.
+3)  Ex. $./multi_process testFile.txt "os2015" 3

 -Output 
-print the result of occurrences both by each process and by all processes  Ex. process1:5 process2:12 process3:2 total:19
+print the result of occurrences both by each process and by all processes  Ex. process1:2 process2:3 process3:4 total:9
+ (There are 9   “oslab2015” in testFile.txt in total.)

 Note:
   fork() system call is used to create a new process 